-Griffith Lake Trail is a 7.7 mile lightly trafficked loop trail located near Mt.
-Tabor, Vermont that features a lake and is rated as moderate.
+Griffith Lake Trail is a 7.7 mile lightly trafficked loop trail located near East Dorset, Vermont that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, and backpacking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Hapgood Pond Area, VT: Travel west on Forest Road 21 to 58.
 Take Forest Road 58 to the end.
 Trail begins there.

 Not my favorite.
 Constant up hill.
 A simple trail with not a lot to see ( unless you get to top which we did not).
 We made it past the falls.
 Just ok.
 At one point I could hear traffic.

 Did this trail one year ago.
 The wilderness is beautiful the views are ok.
 If you are looking for an easy trail with kids.
 This is the one.
 It's like a walk in the park.

 A beautiful trail filled with wildlife and flourishing plant life.
 Progressively steeper trail with streams and several small waterfalls at @ 1 and 1/2+ mile mark.
 Griffith Lake is approximately 2 and 3/4 miles to 3 miles from the South End Trail Head.
 A very nice hike overall.

 this is a nice gradual decline hike in.
 I entered the the trail head thru Peru, Vermont off CR58.
 There are not really any overlooks but it was nice.